Porsche 961

-The Porsche 961 was a racing car built by Porsche and based on their 959 sports car.
+The Porsche 961 is a racing car built by Porsche and based on their 959 sports car.
 It was intended for Group B sports car racing, complementing the purpose-built 956 and 962C which ran Group C in the World Sports-Prototype Championship.
 The 961 project was short-lived, running only three races and seeing the construction of only one car.
 Plans to sell the car to customers were scrapped when the Group B class was canceled.